bloomberg/chromium.bb/docs/mojo_in_chromium.md

 # Mojo in Chromium

 This document is intended to serve as a Mojo primer for Chromium developers.
-No prior knowledge of Mojo is assumed, but you should have a decent grasp of C++ and be familiar with Chromium's multi-process architecture as well as common concepts used throughout Chromium such as smart pointers, message loops, callback binding, and so on.
+No prior knowledge of Mojo is assumed.

 [TOC]